Country-western two-step: Double two-step

 Double two-step, also referred to as triple two-step (and so designated by the UCWDC, which classifies it as a separate competitive dance style), is usually danced to slower music.
 The two slow steps are replaced by two sets of triple steps.
 By contrast, the two quick steps are now slow steps.
 One way to count double two-step is "1 and 2", "3 and 4", step, step.
 The count is the same as that of triple count East-coast swing.

-The leader steps forward with his/her left foot to begin the dance.
-The follower steps backwards on his/her right.
+The leader steps forward with their left foot to begin the dance.
+The follower steps backwards on their right.
 The partners embrace each other as in the basic two-step.

 Double two-step is also referred to as "shuffle".
 Fort Worth Shuffle has the same pattern as double two-step, except that the first triple-step begins with the right foot.

 Texas Two-Step or Progressive Double Two-Step

 The Progressive Double Two Step is a type of country and western dance popularized in the Dallas/Fort Worth area.
 It typically consists of 6- and 8-count dance patterns.
 The basic 6-beat pattern consists of two shuffle steps (counted as "1 and 2", "3 and 4") with the woman being led by an arching one quarter semicircle clockwise then counterclockwise followed by two walking steps (counted "5, 6").

 The two-step is a partner dance, consisting of a "leader" and a "follower."
 The leader determines the movements and patterns of the pair as they move around the dance floor.
 It is a progressive dance that proceeds counterclockwise around the floor.
 Generally, the man would lead the dance as the "leader."
 In the cases where they dance in the circle, the leader dances in the inside of the circle.

 The partners generally begin in closed position with the leader facing the line of dance.
 The follower stands facing the leader.
-In a traditional "frame" the leader places his right hand over the partner's left shoulder.
+In a traditional "frame" the leader places their right hand over the partner's left shoulder.
 In the more contemporary styling, closed position is formed by placing the right hand under the follower's left arm, on their back.
 In either case, the leader holds the follower's right hand in their left hand at about shoulder height.